cometbft/rpc-companion/README.md

 ## Start the ingest service

+The ingest service has a crucial role in monitoring new blocks generated on the CometBFT node.
+After detecting the newly created block, it retrieves the necessary information and inserts it into the database.
+Once the data is safely stored, the service uses the data companion API to notify the node that the information can be pruned.

 In order to run the ingest service please make sure you follow this steps outlined below.

 ### Configuration